kyleoneill/algorithms-and-data-structures/sources/src/fundamentals/fundamentals.md

 If a linked list is used solely for something like a stack or queue, where we are only interacting with the first or last node, all operations are constant time.
+For a queue, we also need to consider the scenario where the first and last node are the same (when we have one element).

+## Next topic